This blog post has been updated in Dec 19 to reflect the re-branding of NCOS to ‘Climate Active’.

 Offsetting mechanisms for your typical emission sources

-The following table helps to clarify which offset mechanism can be used against which emission source using the example of a National Carbon Offset Standard (NCOS)-compliant inventory.
+The following table helps to clarify which offset mechanism can be used against which emission source using the example of a Climate Active-compliant inventory.
 It also shows what emissions sources carbon neutrality and achieving 100% renewable energy relate to.

 Allowable offset mechanisms for carbon neutrality and 100% renewable energy